-- An report of the person's social circumstances providing the evidence to support the application, including: - The AMHP's name and Professional Qualifications - Short history of involvement with the patient - Why the person should be detained under the Act (or accepted into Guardianship) and risk to and/or from the person. - Actions of the Nearest Relative, including a history of objection (if any) - The proposed care plan for the patient - A statement of agreement from the proposed Nearest Relative, or a reference in the Approved Mental Health Professional statement as to why a nominated person has not been proposed. - A report by a medical practitioner.
-In usual circumstances, this report would be provided by a doctor approved under section12(2) of the MHA 1983, as the Court will seek to be satisfied that the medical examination has been undertaken by a practitioner experienced in the assessment of an 'unsound mind' confirming medical diagnosis and treatment plan.
+- An up-to-date social circumstances report providing the evidence to support the application, including: - Your name and Professional Qualifications - Short history of involvement with the patient - The diagnosis of the mental disorder - $\circ$ Why the patient should be detained under the Act or accepted into Guardianship - Risk to / from the patient - $\circ$ Actions of the Nearest Relative, including a history of objection (if any) - $\circ$ $\;$ The proposed care plan for the patient - A statement of agreement from the proposed Nearest Relative, or a reference in the Approved Mental Health Professional statement as to why a nominated person has not been proposed. - A report by a medical practitioner.
+In usual circumstances, this report would be provided by a doctor approved under section12(2) of the MHA 1983, as the Court will seek to be satisfied that the medical examination has been undertaken by a practitioner experienced in the assessment of an 'unsound mind'